 11. Revolving Credit Facility

-Several times since entering into the Agreements, the Company was not in compliance with certain covenants under the Credit Facility.
+Several times since entering into the Agreements, the Company was in noncompliance with certain covenants under the Credit Facility.
 In connection with each event of noncompliance, Wells Fargo waived the event of default and, on several occasions, the Company amended the Agreements in response to the default and waiver.

 If the Company had not obtained the waivers and amended the Agreements as described above, the Company would not be able to draw additional funds under the Credit Facility.
 In addition, the Company has pledged its accounts receivables, inventories, equipment, patents and other assets as collateral for the Agreements, which would be subject to seizure by Wells Fargo if the Company were in default under the Agreements and unable to repay the indebtedness.
 Wells Fargo also has the option to terminate the Agreements or accelerate the indebtedness during a period of noncompliance.
-As of December 31, 2011, the Company was in compliance with the covenants contained in the amended Agreements.
-The Credit Facility includes financial covenants through March 31, 2012, at which time the covenants for subsequent periods will be negotiated.
-It is possible that the Company will be unable to meet the financial covenants at March 31, 2012.
-If a covenant violation were to occur, the Company would attempt to negotiate a waiver of compliance from Wells Fargo.
+As of June 30, 2011, the Company was in compliance with the covenants contained in the amended Agreements and based on the Companys current forecasts, the Company believes it will maintain compliance with the covenants contained in the amended Agreements through the end of Fiscal 2012.

 The Company is required to maintain a Wells Fargo collection account for cash receipts on all of its accounts receivable.
 These amounts are immediately applied to reduce the outstanding amount on the Credit Facility.
-The floating rate for line of credit advances is the sum of daily three month London Inter—Bank Offer Rate (“LIBOR”), which interest rate shall change whenever daily three month LIBOR changes, plus applicable margin.
-Based on the revolving nature of the Company’s borrowings and payments, the Company classifies all outstanding amounts as current liabilities.
-The applicable margin varies based on net income and the minimum interest floor is set at $66,000 each calendar quarter.
-The Company’s borrowing rate at December 31, 2011 and March 31, 2011 was 5.6% and 7.5%, respectively.
+The floating rate for line of credit advances is the greater of the Prime Rate plus applicable margin or 5% plus applicable margin, subject to a minimum interest floor.
+Based on the revolving nature of the Companys borrowings and payments, the Company classifies all outstanding amounts as current liabilities.
+The applicable margin varies based on net income and the minimum interest floor is set at $31,000 per month.
+The Companys borrowing rate at each of June 30, 2011 and March 31, 2011 was 7.5%.

 The Company incurred $0.2 million in origination fees in 2009.
 These fees have been capitalized and are being amortized to interest expense through February 2012.
 The Company is also required to pay an annual unused line fee of one-quarter of one percent of the daily average of the maximum line amount and 1.5% interest with respect to each letter of credit issued by Wells Fargo.
 These amounts, if any, are also recorded as interest expense by the Company.
-As of December 31, 2011 and March 31, 2011, $12.9 million and $7.1 million in borrowings were outstanding, respectively, under the Credit Facility.
-Interest expense related to the Credit Facility during each of the three months ended December 31, 2011 and 2010 was $0.2 million, which includes $45,000 and $48,000, respectively, in amortization of deferred financing costs.
-Interest expense related to the Credit Facility during each of the nine months ended December 31, 2011 and 2010 was $0.6 million, which includes $0.1 million in amortization of deferred financing costs.
+As of June 30, 2011 and March 31, 2011, $6.4 million and $7.1 million in borrowings were outstanding, respectively, under the Credit Facility.
+Interest expense related to the Credit Facility during the first quarter of Fiscal 2012 was $0.2 million, which includes $48,600 in amortization of deferred financing costs.
+Interest expense related to the Credit Facility during the first quarter of Fiscal 2011 was $0.2 million, which includes $48,300 million in amortization of deferred financing costs.